dlentrodt/pyrot/README.md

 -------------

 A detailed documentation is currently not available and will be added at a later time.
-Explanatory simple examples can be found in `demo/`.
-The package was released together with https://arxiv.org/abs/2107.11775 and used therein.
+The current main documentation is given in form of explanatory jupyter notebooks, which can be found in `demo/`.

 As short documentation on the underlying algorithms, mathematical details and physics background is given in the following: